📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 Housing tied to local wages, not Bay Area AMI.

-Workforce housing near major employment centers
+Workforce housing near major job centers

 Community Land Trust expansion in Winton, Planada

-Anti-speculation protections to prevent investor buy-ups
+Anti-speculation protections

 3. Infrastructure Before Annexation